E343IO/E343IO/README.md

 <h1 align="center">Hi 👋, I'm Mr.Derek</h1>
-<h3 align="center">👨‍💻Beginner in github and IT Filed.
+<h3 align="center">👨‍💻Beginner in github and IT Field.
 Dream to be a pilot of an aircraft and craze to be a C|EH.👨‍💻</h3>

 <!--<p align="left"> <img src="https://komarev.com/ghpvc/?username=tech2gamer&label=Profile%20views&color=0e75b6&style=flat" alt="tech2gamer" /> </p> -->
 ###